 Stella Maris College is a school of Good Samaritan Education established in 1931 in the Benedictine tradition.
 The policies of the College give expression to its values and ethos and/or reflect the legal requirements of a school registered and accredited by the NSW Education Standards Authority (NESA).

-Consideration for enrolment will be given to:
+Consideration for enrolment is given to

 - Students from local Catholic schools

-- Siblings of current or ex-students
+- Siblings of current or former students

-- Daughters of ex-students
+- Daughters and grand daughters of former students

 - Students who are committed to the Catholic faith